watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

    <tr>
     <td>
       <ul>
-      <li >Larger user base allows developers to collect analytics regarding common devices, retention, and demographics. </li>
+      <li > A Larger user base allows developers to collect analytics regarding common devices, retention, and demographics. </li>
       <li >Developers can see trends in gameplay and use it to adjust for launch.
-For instance, in the beta you may notice many 18 + users playing, when the educational content is best suited for ages 12-15.</li>
+For instance, in the beta, you may notice many 18 + users playing, when the educational content is best suited for ages 12-15.</li>
       </ul>
     </td>
     <td>